+* Note – these files are always required for every simulation

 ADV Package

 Input for the Advection (ADV) package is read on unit INADV = 2, which is preset in the main program.
 ADV package is invoked in the NAM file with the use of keyword ADV.